Colorado State University-Pueblo's Neta and Eddie DeRose ThunderBowl is one of the premier institutions in all of NCAA Division II.

 History and Future of the ThunderBowl: The Neta and Eddie DeRose ThunderBowl was constructed in 2008 through private funds east of the Rawlings Sports Complex on the campus of Colorado State University-Pueblo.
 The construction of the stadium was the culimination of a movement over 20 years in the making designed to bring the sport of football back to CSU-Pueblo.

 At then-University of Southern Colorado, the football program was disbanded following the 1984 season.
 Over the years, numerous fundraising efforts, spearheaded in large part by members of the final few football teams at USC, including Pueblo-area business leaders Dan DeRose and Nick Pannunzio, eventually took hold in 2007.
 Under newly-minted University president, Joseph A. Garcia, CSU-Pueblo accepted the offer made by the "Friends of Football" organization to foot the startup costs of football, wrestling and track and field, of which the construction of an on-campus stadium.
 Ground was broken in the Fall of 2007, and the Neta and Eddie DeRose ThunderBowl opened for business on Saturday, Sept.
 6, 2008, less than one year after ground was broken at the site.

-The Neta and Eddie DeRose ThunderBowl, in addition to CSU-Pueblo football and track and field events, has already played host to numerous events such as high school football games, regional and state amateur track meets, and the 2010 Rocky Mountain Athletic Conference Outdoor Track and Field Championships.
+The Neta and Eddie DeRose ThunderBowl, in addition to CSU-Pueblo football and track and field events (nine NCAA football playoff games), has played host to numerous events such as high school football games, regional and state amateur track meets, the 2012 NCAA Division II Outdoor Championships, and the 2010 and 2015 Rocky Mountain Athletic Conference Outdoor Track and Field Championships.